How Do I Fill Out A W-2 Form? Small Business Matters Explained

 Get Your W-2 Forms And Your W-3 Form

+how to fill out a w2 has nothing to do with other W forms.
 You don't need a W-3 form to fill out your W-2 forms, but if you don't have any of these forms, it's helpful to get them at the same time.
 After all, you need your W-2 forms to fill out your W-3 form.
-But maybe we should take a step back.
+Just maybe we should take a step back.
 What's a W-3 form?
 And how is it different from a W-2 form?
 Let's take a closer look at those questions.

 What Is A W-2 Form?